 4. Give employees a manageable workload and schedule.

-Some simple policy changes can do wonders.
-For example, limit the number of meetings.
+Research has shown that burnout occurs when people consistently work 60 hours or more per week.
+But some simple policy changes can do wonders.
+For example, limit the number of meetings on employees’ calendars.
 Leaders can also discourage emails or text messages during off hours—and lead by example.
-And before assigning a project, they should estimate the amount of time needed for each task on an employee’s project list.
+And before assigning a project, they should estimate the time needed for each task on an employee’s project list.
 These changes can all help with work overload.

 5. Manage employee performance with balanced metrics that consider context.

+Context, too, is a significant contributor to performance management.
 By considering the context around employee performance, leaders gain a more holistic view of not only what their workers are doing but also how they are doing it.

 6. Give employees the resources they want to help them succeed.